 This varied and multifaceted initiative, which has already generated a number of exhibitions and events regarding important figures of Italian culture, has now been grouped under the general title Italian Style.

 Started from autumn 2020 the Institute launched a program to specifically support and promote Italian contemporary artists, starting with Elisa Sighicelli’s exhibition at Rossi&Rossi gallery (October-November 2020) and Valentina Loffredo ‘s one at Novalis Contemporary Art Design Gallery.

-Recent initiatives include the design exhibition “Milan – Hong Kong design, new forms and functions in parallel with Italian iconic works” (March-April 2021), in which three emerging Italian designers are dialoguing with a selection of pieces by Italian Masters from the 1970s to the 1990s, such as Alessandro Mendini, Ettore Sottsass, Gaetano Pesce, etc.
+Later that year the Institute started a year long project called Design Made in Hong Kong that brought together two regions of the world, building parallelisms between their different design approaches and cultural backgrounds.
+The project culminated in an exhibition titled “Milan – Hong Kong design“, new forms and functions in parallel with Italian iconic works” (March-April 2021) in which three emerging Italian designers are dialoguing with a selection of pieces by Italian Masters from the 1970s to the 1990s, such as Alessandro Mendini, Ettore Sottsass, Gaetano Pesce, etc.

 In March 2021 the Institute also supported Paola Pivi’s solo exhibition at Massimo De Carlo Gallery.
 Titled ‘Why not?’, the exhibition is the Italian artist’s first one in Hong Kong, nine years after her majestic solo show at Rockbund Art Museum in Shanghai “Share, but it’s not fair.”
 The show presented one new and first-time seen body of work titled “Bear foot”, along with three iconic works by the Italian artist.